Sprint Acquires Virgin - Sprint's prepaid brand options continued

 Sprint prepaid would be the best choice.
 However, with the

-purchase of Virgin Mobile, my recommended best approach has shifted to
+purchase of Virgin Mobile, my recommended best approach shifted to

 taking advantage of Virgin's brand.
 Your opinion may